dhruv-ahuja/observability_comparison/README.md

 ### Prometheus-Grafana-Loki Setup

-Start the self-hosted Prometheus-Grafana-Loki stack:
+First, start the self-hosted Prometheus-Grafana-Loki stack, we will later add our application to this docker network:

 ```bash
 docker compose -f grafana-stack/docker-compose.yaml up -d